tvagen/ldsf_uk-pact_analysis/README.md

 ## Generating a new SSH key pair

-If using a Mac OS or Ubuntu machine, open a terminal, for Windows open Git Bash.
+If using a Mac OS or Ubuntu machine, open a terminal, for Windows open Git Bash or command line(cmd).

 Generate a new ED25519 SSH key pair: